 Mark has an extraordinary record of involvement regionally and on the national stage.
 He serves on the board of directors for the following organizations: America's Health Insurance Plans (AHIP); Portland General Electric Company; Oregon Business Council (also executive committee member); Greater Portland Inc (a regional economic development corporation); Blue Cross and Blue Shield Association; Prime Therapeutics; University of Portland Board of Regents; Chair, Boy Scouts of America-Cascade Pacific Council; and The Conversation Project.

 In 2013, he was honored with a Governors' Gold Award for his lifetime contributions to the state of Oregon in the areas of health care, economic development and leadership through community service.
 Mark’s commitment to community was also recognized when he was inducted into the Gonzaga Preparatory School Hall of Fame along with his brothers, Rick Ganz, SJ, and Bill Ganz, MD.
 In 2015, the National Eagle Scout Association awarded Mark the Distinguished Eagle Scout Award (DESA) for his tremendous commitment and leadership within the community and health care industry.
 Recognition of Mark's groundbreaking work to personalize health care led Portland Business Journal to name him Healthcare CEO of the Year for 2014.
+He was profiled in 2017 by The Harvard Business Review on his unique vision to embrace innovation and take strategic risks in collaborative leadership in "The Board's New Innovation Imperative."
+In 2018, Mark was named one of the Top 100 Most Influential People in Healthcare by industry outlet Modern Healthcare.

 Mark earned both his undergraduate and law degrees from Georgetown University in Washington, D.C.
 While an undergraduate, he was a staff member for U.S. Senator Henry M. "Scoop" Jackson (D-Wash).
 He lives in Portland with his wife, Leslie, and their two children.